 © International Civil Aviation Organization

 The Global Air Navigation Plan (Doc 9750) is the ICAO’s highest air navigation strategic document and the plan to drive the evolution of the global air navigation system, in line with the Global Air Traffic Management Operational Concept (GATMOC, Doc 9854) and the Manual on Air Traffic Management System Requirements (Doc 9882).
-It also supports planning for local and regional implementation.
+Developed in collaboration with and for the benefit of stakeholders, the GANP is a key contributor to the achievement of ICAO’s Strategic Objectives and has an important role to play in supporting the United Nations 2030 Agenda for Sustainable Development.

 Provides high-level strategic directions for decision makers to drive the evolution of the global air navigation system towards a common agreed vision.